lakruzz/lakruzz.com/_posts/2025-05-20-githubs-enfant-terrible.md

 author_profile: true
 search: true
 header:
-  teaser: /assets/images/posts/octocat_alias.png
+  teaser: /assets/images/posts/github-enfant-terrible.png
 tags:
   - git
   - github
-excerpt: Considering the fact that Git is a superior version control system and GitHub is a platform that uses Git intensely.
+excerpt: Considering the fact that Git itself is a superior version control system and GitHub is a platform that uses Git intensely.
 It's a bit of a mystery how poorly GitHub managed to implement Pull Requests.
 ---

-Considering the fact that Git is a superior version control system and GitHub is a platform that uses Git intensely.
+Considering the fact that Git itself is a superior version control system and GitHub is a platform that uses Git intensely.
 It's a bit of a mystery how poorly GitHub managed to implement Pull Requests (PRs)
 {: .kicker}

 <!-- cspell:ignore Gitea  Gerrit  -->